edeesis/trakt-migration/README.md

 It's not pretty, but it works pretty well.
 (Disclaimer: it worked when I did it before I changed a bunch of stuff and haven't tested since).

+### Initial Setup

+Create an app on the trakt website and insert your client id and client secret into localStorage.

+Since this uses fetch, you're going to have to add localhost:3000 to the cors policy on the app.

+The redirect URI is also hard coded to localhost:3000 in this app, so that should be reflected in the app settings on trakt.tv.

 ### Start up

 Run `npm start`